escalate/multi-gitter-scripts/jobs/contributing/CONTRIBUTING.md

 ## Suggesting Enhancements

-Enhancement suggestions should also be submitted through [GitHub Issues](https://github.com/escalate/${REPOSITORY}/issues) and should include:
+Before suggesting an enhancement, please check the existing issues on [GitHub Issues](https://github.com/escalate/${REPOSITORY}/issues?q=label%3Aenhancement) to avoid duplicates.
+If your suggestion is not listed, enhancement suggestions should also be submitted through [GitHub Issues](https://github.com/escalate/${REPOSITORY}/issues/new) and should include:

 - A clear and descriptive title
 - A detailed explanation of the suggested enhancement